edxz7/Pattern-Recognition-2d-collinear-points-finder-with-python-pyspark/README.md

 python fastSearchCollinearPoints.py k filename
 ```

+Whete k is the number of collinear point you want to detect anf ```filename``` is the name oof the file you want to inspect (this file must be inside the data direcctory).

-if you don't provide any arguments, the ones hardcoded inside the code will be used instead.
+If you don't provide any arguments, the ones hardcoded inside the code will be used instead.
 You can use this option if you don't want to provide any argument.
 You can find where to select files manually in the line 100 which contains the following piece of code

 ```python
 except: